liuxueyong123/agora-mdx-tools/README.md

 ## Install

-Already on the shelves: [marketplace.visualstudio.com](https://marketplace.visualstudio.com/items?itemName=liuxueyong123.md-table-converter)
+Already on the shelves: [marketplace.visualstudio.com](https://marketplace.visualstudio.com/items?itemName=liuxueyong123.agora-mdx-tools)

-Or you can directly search the vscode extension for md-table-converter installation
+Or you can directly search the vscode extension for agora-mdx-tools installation

 ## Shortcut key